 - Developed 34 new handouts, worksheets or recipes

 - Provided recipe tastings and demonstrations at 85% of workshops

 - Sent 1,839 nutrition behavior-focused text messages to 375 participants

 - Increased Policy, Systems and Environmental focus in partner collaborations

-- Positively impacted fruit, vegetable, sugar-sweetened beverages, and energy-dense snack behaviors as a result of our interventions
+- Positively impacted fruit, vegetable, whole grains, plant-based proteins, sugar-sweetened beverages, and energy-dense snack behaviors as a result of our interventions